Air Bagan Flight 011: Cause of crash

-During the approach to Heho, the crew elected to conduct a non-directional beacon (NDB) approach to Heho.
-As it was an NDB approach, the crew were required to pass the Heho NDB first and later turned towards the right with a heading of 220.
-The crew later had to turn left to heading 010 so that the aircraft would have been aligned with the runway.
-The flight recorder, however, showed that the crew had turned prior to Heho's NDB and later had to correct their heading again due to the premature turn.
+During the approach to Heho, the crew elected to conduct a non-directional beacon (NDB) approach.
+As it was an NDB approach, the crew were required to pass the Heho NDB first and then turn right to a heading of 220.
+The crew later had to turn left to heading 010 to align with the runway.
+The flight recorder, however, showed that the crew turned prior to Heho's NDB and later had to correct their heading again to compensate for the premature turn.

 Flight 011 later entered clouds, obstructing their previously established visual contact with the runway.
 The standard operating procedures from Air Bagan stated that a flight officer was not allowed to conduct a landing in inclement weather condition and should be assigned as the PNF to monitor the aircraft's instruments.
-As the visibility at the time was less than 3000 ft, the captain should have been at the control instead of the first officer.
+As the visibility at the time was less than 3000 ft, the captain should have been at the controls instead of the first officer.

-As Flight 011 reached the airport's minimum decision altitude (MDA) of 530 ft, which was the lowest altitude where the pilots had to obtain visual of the runway before they were allowed to land, the GPWS alert sounded.
+As Flight 011 reached the approach's minimum descent altitude (MDA) of 530 ft, which was the lowest permissible altitude if the crew did not have visual contact with the runway environment, the GPWS alert sounded.
 The warning was ignored as the crew were trying to locate the runway.
 The aircraft kept descending and the crew were still not able to obtain visual contact with the runway as the presence of fog had deteriorated the visibility.
-The captain exclaimed "Not okay, altitude hold" and then asked the first officer to press the altitude hold button so that the autopilot would maintain the aircraft's altitude.
+The captain called, "Not okay, altitude hold," instructing the first officer to press the altitude hold button so that the autopilot would maintain the aircraft's altitude.

-Air Bagan's standard operating procedures (SOP) clearly stated that if an aircraft had passed the airport's minimum decision altitude in inclement weather condition, an approach should have been aborted and the crew should have conducted a go-around.
-The crew, however, decided to press the altitude hold button, even though they were just about 100 ft from the ground.
-As the aircraft was already too low for a missed approach, it crashed onto the trees, causing the separation of the left wing and severing the aircraft's ability to fly.
+Air Bagan's standard operating procedures (SOP) clearly stated that if an aircraft had passed the airport's minimum descent altitude in inclement weather condition, an approach must be aborted; thus, the crew should have flown the missed approach procedure.
+The crew, however, decided to press the altitude hold button, even though they were just about 100 ft above the ground.
+As the aircraft was already too low for a missed approach, it crashed onto the trees, separating the left wing.

-The crew's situational awareness had deteriorated due to their high workload.
+The crew's situational awareness had deteriorated because of the high workload.
 Their lack of situational awareness probably had also been affected by their landing order.
 The presence of other aircraft behind Flight 011 led to the increase of the crew's workload.
-As the crew were pre-occupied with the landing, the Captain couldn't address the flight officer on problems regarding the aircraft's position and rate of descent.
+As the crew were pre-occupied with the landing, the captain couldn't address the flight officer on problems regarding the aircraft's position and rate of descent.